30-Year-Old Safety – Washington Redskins

 Brandon Meriweather Contract Information:

-Signed by the Redskins in March of 2012 to a two-year deal.
+Signed by the Redskins in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Brandon Meriweather – simply subscribe now.